Boilermaker: Job Duties and Requirements for Becoming a Boilermaker

 Boilermaker Career Definition

 Boilermakers make and install boilers and other large containers that house gases or liquids, such as oil.
-This includes reading blueprints, casting pieces and bending them into shape, and welding, riveting or bolting those pieces together.
+Job duties include reading blueprints, casting pieces and bending them into shape, and welding or bolting pieces together.
 Boilermakers also test completed boilers and perform routine maintenance.
 They often upgrade boilers to meet environmental standards and increase their efficiency.

 How to Become a Boilermaker